Nel-S/AMLL/README.md

 # Another Minecraft Loot Library

 This library provides functions to
-1. initialize the loot table of a given structure portion under a given biome and version, and
+1. initialize the loot table of a given source of loot under a given biome and version, and
-2. retrieve the loot of that chest under a specific "lootseed" (value used to seed a pseudorandom number generator).
+2. retrieve the loot of that source under a specific "lootseed" (value used to seed a pseudorandom number generator).

 Currently, this library only supports
 - Java Edition
-- for monster rooms/dungeons, mineshafts, and strongholds
+- for bonus chests, desert pyramids, jungle temples, mineshafts, monster rooms/dungeons, strongholds, and villages
-- up through Beta 1.8.
+- up through 1.3.1.
 Pull requests are welcome if you would like to help add additional functionality.

 ## Compilation